 However, at just four weeks old, Jack was in hospital with suspected bronchiolitis.
-He had gone off his feeds and, more frighteningly, he was struggling to breathe.
+He had gone off his feeds and, more frighteningly, was struggling to breathe.

-A consultant from Southampton, who came over from the mainland one day a month, saw him and conducted an ultrasound and echocardiogram – and advised that he needed emergency specialist heart surgery.
+Luckily for baby Jack and his parents, a specialist consultant from Southampton, who came over from the mainland one day a month, saw Jack and conducted an ultrasound and echocardiogram.
+The consultant advised that he needed emergency specialist heart surgery.

 Travelling from the Isle of Wight to Southampton General Hospital the usual way, by road and then ferry, would have been far too stressful for Jack.
-So the paediatric consultants at Southampton and Oxford Retrieval Team (SORT) requested the support of the Children’s Air Ambulance.
+So, the paediatric consultants at Southampton and Oxford Retrieval Team (SORT) requested the support of the Children’s Air Ambulance.

-Our helicopter flew the SORT specialists to the Isle of Wight to prepare Jack for the flight and the lifesaving surgery.
+Our helicopter first flew the SORT specialists to the Isle of Wight to prepare Jack for the crucial flight and the lifesaving surgery.
 He needed to be transferred from portable oxygen to a ventilator, then sedated, to make his journey as safe as possible.